Celina, Texas: Education

 Most of the city is in Celina Independent School District while the southern portions are in Prosper Independent School District.

-Schools operated by Celina ISD include Celina High School, Celina Middle School – West Wing, Celina Middle School – East Wing, Celina Primary School, Lykins Elementary School, and O’Dell Elementary School.
-Schools operated by Prosper ISD include Boyer Elementary School, Johnson Elementary School and Light Farms Elementary School.
+Schools operated by Celina ISD include Celina High School, Moore Middle School, Celina Primary School, Lykins Elementary School, and O’Dell Elementary School.
+Schools operated by Prosper ISD include Boyer Elementary School, Johnson Elementary School, Light Farms Elementary School, and Lilyana Elementary School.

-The Texas Legislature designated Collin College as the community college for all of Collin County for Celina ISD, in addition to some other parts of Denton County.
-Most parts of Denton County, including the Prosper ISD part of Celina, are in the zone for North Central Texas College.
+The Texas Legislature designated Collin College as the community college for all of Collin County including Celina ISD, in addition to parts of Denton County.
+Most parts of Denton County, including the Prosper ISD covering Celina, are in the zone for North Central Texas College.
 Collin College – Celina Campus officially opened in Fall 2021.

-In Celina, 48% of the population has a degree in higher education (Bachelor's degree, Master's degree, Post-Graduate Degree) while 28% has some college education, 20% has a high school degree, and 4% has no degree.
+In Celina, 48% of the population has a degree in higher education (bachelor's degree, master's degree, post-graduate degree) while 28% has some college education, 20% has a high school degree, and 4% has no degree.

 Government

-Local Government

-Celina is a “Home-Rule Municipality,” governed by a Mayor and City Council who are elected by the residents.
-Since its establishment in 1876, Celina residents have elected representatives to achieve City goals and enhance quality of life.
-Acting together, the Mayor and City Council adopt all ordinances and resolutions and determine the general goals and policies for the city.
-The city's mission of preserving its agricultural heritage, providing excellent public safety, and an extraordinary quality of life are all key facts in each decision.
+Celina is a home-rule municipality, governed by a mayor and city council who are elected by the residents.
+The city was established in 1876.